Multiple massage parlors closed after being raided by sheriff's office for prostitution

 BATON ROUGE - Law enforcement says it is continuing to investigate a prostitution ring operating through massage parlors in East Baton Rouge Parish.

-East Baton Rogue Parish sheriff's deputies seized thousands of dollars from multiple parlors last month.
+The East Baton Rogue Parish Sheriff's Office seized thousands of dollars from multiple parlors last month.
 Several business owners around those massage parlors say there were some obvious signs of illegal activity.
 They often saw lingerie hanging up outside the back of the building and would see the girls get in and out of cabs with big coats on.

-One man is already in jail accused of pandering and promoting prostitution.
-According to an arrest warrant, Huang Weng was seen multiple times at the different parlors, dropping off and picking up girls.
+Two men are already in jail accused of pandering and promoting prostitution.
+According to an arrest warrant, Huang Weng and An-Kuo Ho were seen multiple times at the different parlors, dropping off and picking up girls.
 A tracking device was placed on the car of one of his alleged accomplices.
 Detectives say that shows him going to the New Orleans airport and back to different parlors.

 The warrant also states that detectives went undercover several different times to the different parlors and were offered sexual services in exchange for cash.
 According to the arrest warrant, the girls stay at the parlors.
 The parlors advertise their services on a special website.
 More arrests are expected to come.